JakeDawkins/Checkout/README.md

 # Checkout

 For scheduling gear within a team.
-For more detailed information on this project, visit [my project page](http://jakedawkins.com/projects/checkout.php)
+For more detailed information on this project, visit [my website](http://jakedawkins.com)

 ##To Install:
 1. copy the contents of public\_html into your webroot